tweag/rules_img/README.md

 common --@rules_img//img/settings:push_strategy=eager
 ```

-You also need a credential helper to pull base image from container registries.
+You also need a credential helper to pull base images from container registries.
 We recommend [tweag-credential-helper][tweag-credential-helper].

 ## Quick Start